-During the past few years Sergei Shushunov have devoted quite a bit of time to developing new Targeted Temperature Management System for controlling body temperature in ICU settings, including use for induction of therapeutic hypothermia.
+During the past few years, Sergei Shushunov has devoted quite a bit of time to developing a new Targeted Temperature Management System for controlling body temperature in ICU settings, including use for induction of therapeutic hypothermia.

-New method of induction of hypothermia will address the shortcomings of the existing types of hypothermia devices and potentially replace other methods and equipment currently in use.
-New device would bring uniformity to the hypothermia equipment industry and expand the use of hypothermia equipment to pre-hospital settings, such as ambulances and medevac helicopters as well as to military field hospitals – the ideal settings for initiating hypothermia treatment.
+The new method of induction of hypothermia will address the shortcomings of the existing types of hypothermia devices and potentially replace other methods and equipment currently in use.
+The new device would bring uniformity to the hypothermia equipment industry and expand the use of hypothermia equipment to pre-hospital settings, such as ambulances and medevac helicopters as well as to military field hospitals – the ideal settings for initiating hypothermia treatment.

 Visit this site for more information: http://hypothermiatherapy.com/